Application of a new iterative formula for computing $\pi$ and nested radicals with roots of $2$: Conclusions

-An iterative formula \eqref{NIF} that can be used for computing $\pi$ and nested radicals with roots of $2$ is derived.
+An iterative Formula \eqref{NIF} that can be used for computing $\pi$ and nested radicals with roots of $2$ is derived.
 It is shown how this iterative formula can be implemented to generate and approximate the two-term Machin-like formulas for $\pi$.
-Developing this approach, a simple trigonometric formula for $\pi$ with cubic convergence can be obtained.
-Some examples with Mathematica codes are provided.
+Some examples with Mathematica code are provided.